I Don't Care (Apocalyptica song)

-"I Don't Care" is a song by Finnish rock band Apocalyptica, the song was released in 2008 as the third and final single from their sixth album Worlds Collide and features Adam Gontier, then lead singer of Three Days Grace, on lead vocals.
-The song reached No. 1 on the Billboard Mainstream Rock Tracks chart for one week and No. 2 on the Alternative Songs chart where it spent a year in the top 20.
+"I Don't Care" is a song by Finnish rock band Apocalyptica, the song was released in 2008 as the third and final single from their sixth album Worlds Collide and features Adam Gontier, lead singer of Three Days Grace, on lead vocals.
+The song reached number one on the Billboard Mainstream Rock Tracks chart for one week and number two on the Alternative Songs chart where it spent a year in the top 20.

-Meaning
+Background and composition

 Eicca Toppinen spoke about the song in an interview for Dutch metal webzine Zwaremetalen in 2007: "I wrote some of the lyrics to "I Don't Care."
 Max Martin wrote most of the lyrics, though.
 The song is about a fantasy and not about anyone in particular, but I think everyone can find a sense of truth in the lyrics."

 Versions

 There are two recorded versions of the song.
 The first one (length 3:57) was released in 2007 in Europe.
 Adam Gontier wanted to re-record the song for the US and Canada release of "Worlds Collide" in 2008 and that version is 3:41.
 In this radio edit version of the song, some explicit content of the lyrics, including the chorus's second half, are replaced.
 The radio edit version is available only on the single and the US and Canadian edition of the album.
 In a February 2008 interview for Brave Words and Bloody Knuckles magazine Eicca Toppinen from Apocalyptica explains why there are two versions of the song: "Actually we've reworked the song.
-Adam [Gontier] originally recorded his vocals in the spring (of 2007) with our producer (Jacob Hellner), but Adam wasn't entirely happy with the result.
-So a couple of weeks ago, Adam went to the studio with (Three Days Grace producer) Howard Benson to record a new version of the song.
+Adam [Gontier] originally recorded his vocals in the spring [of 2007] with our producer (Jacob Hellner), but Adam wasn't entirely happy with the result.
+So a couple of weeks ago, Adam went to the studio with [Three Days Grace producer] Howard Benson to record a new version of the song.
 It's really great.
 It will actually be on the US/Canadian edition."

-"I Don't Care" was based upon the instrumental track "Love Song", written by Eicca Toppinen for the Black Ice movie soundtrack.

-In mid-2020, the original version became unavailable on streaming platforms for a currently unknown reason.
-It was then replaced with the instrumental version, only to have the original version brought back sometime in February 2021 (only confirmed for Spotify).